 5. And the angel whom I saw standing on the sea and on the land raised his right hand toward heaven

-6.and swore by Him who lives forever and ever, who created heaven and the things in it, and the earth and the things in it, and the sea and the things in it, that there is no more time
+6.and swore by Him who lives forever and ever, who created heaven and the things in it, and the earth and the things in it, and the sea and the things in it, that there shall be no more time,

-7. (except in the days of the seventh angel’s sound, when he begins to sound his trumpet, when the mystery of God shall be accomplished, as He declared to His slaves, the prophets).
+7.except in the days of the sound of the seventh angel, when he begins to sound his trumpet, and the mystery of God shall be accomplished, as He told His slaves, the prophets.

-8. Then, the voice that I heard from heaven spoke to me again, saying, “Go!
-Take the little scroll that is opened in the hand of the angel who is standing on the sea and on the land.”
+8. And the voice that I had heard from heaven spoke to me again, saying, “Go!
+Take the little scroll that is open in the hand of the angel who is standing on the sea and on the land.”

-9. So I went to the angel and told him to give me the little scroll.
+9. And so, I went to the angel and told him to give me the little scroll.
 And he said to me, “Take it, and eat it up.
 It will make your stomach bitter, but in your mouth, it will be sweet as honey.”

-10. So then I took the little scroll out of the hand of the angel and devoured it, and it was in my mouth sweet as honey, but when I had eaten it, my stomach was made bitter.
+10. So, I took the little scroll out of the hand of the angel and devoured it, and it was in my mouth like honey, sweet, but when I had eaten it, my stomach was made bitter.

-11. And then they said to me, “You must again prophesy concerning many peoples and nations and tongues and kings.”
+11. And they said to me, “You must again prophesy concerning many peoples, and nations, and tongues, and kings.”

 ¶1.
-And there was given to me a measuring rod like a reed, saying, “Rise up and measure the temple of God, and the altar, and those who worship in it.
+And there was given to me a reed similar to a staff, saying, “Rise up and measure the temple of God, and the altar, and those who worship in it.

-4. These are the two olive trees and the two lampstands that stand before the Lord of the earth.”
+4. These are the two olive trees and the two lampstands standing before the Lord of the earth.

-5. And if anyone attempts to harm them, fire comes out of their mouth and consumes their enemies; if anyone attempts to harm them, this is how he must die.
+5. And if anyone attempts to harm them, fire comes out of their mouth and consumes their enemies, and if anyone attempts to harm them, this is how he must be killed.

 7. And when they have finished their testimony, the Beast that ascends from the Abyss will make war against them and overcome them, and he will kill them.